axelarnetwork/axelar-core/pages/dev/gmp.md

 For GMP to work, both chain A and chain B must be EVM chains with a deployed Axelar Gateway contract.

-See [Supported chains](../resources/supported) for a list of EVM chains that have an Axelar Gateway deployed.
+See [Chain names](chain-names) for a list of EVM chains that have an Axelar Gateway deployed.

 ![gmp-diagram.png](/images/gmp-diagram.png)